TheWizardofWikacy/react-email-editor/README.md

+I forked this repo to experiment with possibly using it as an html generator to generate html tracks for videos with Shotstack API.

 # React Email Editor

 The excellent drag-n-drop email editor by [Unlayer](https://unlayer.com/embed) as a [React.js](http://facebook.github.io/react) _wrapper component_.
 This is the most powerful and developer friendly visual email builder for your app.